 There has been some work exploring the anisotropy property of the GWB signal by utilizing random Poisson sampling of GW sources \citep{2019MNRAS.483..503Y, 2024PhRvD.109l3544S, 2024ApJ...965..164G}; by using cosmological simulations to estimate the annisotropic characteristics of GWB signal or its cross correlation with galaxies \citep{2024MNRAS.533.1568S,2024arXiv241100532S}; or by using theoretical framework to quantify the impact of GW source discreteness and clusterings on the Hellings and Downs curve \citep{2024PhRvD.110l3507A, 2025JCAP...03..011G}.
 In this work, we intend to employ a semi-analytic galaxy formation model (SAM) grounded on dark matter (DM) halo merger trees derived from the Millennium simulation \citep{2005Natur.435..629S,2011MNRAS.413..101G}.
-We will focus on the mMR model, specifically the variants proposed by Guo et al in 2010 \citep{2011MNRAS.413..101G,2013MNRAS.428.1351G} (see also \citep{2015MNRAS.451.2663H}) to construct multiple realizations of a comprehensive dataset of SMBBHs within the mock observable universe, from which we forecast the statistical properties of SMBBHs regarding their redshifts, mass and mass ratios, their spatial and angular distributions, and the characteristic strain amplitude of the resulting GWB, along with its anisotropic characteristics.
+We will focus on the SAM variants proposed by \citet{2011MNRAS.413..101G,2013MNRAS.428.1351G} (see also \citealt{2015MNRAS.451.2663H}) to construct multiple realizations of a comprehensive dataset of SMBBHs within the mock observable universe, from which we forecast the statistical properties of SMBBHs regarding their redshifts, mass and mass ratios, their spatial and angular distributions, and the characteristic strain amplitude of the resulting GWB, along with its anisotropic characteristics.
 Our method allows us to incorporate the cosmic large-scale structure and hardening timescales in a self-consistent manner at the level of light-cone SMBBH events construction.
-In addition, we study the two dimensional angular distributions of GW sources with the SMBBHs we constructed in the observable universe, and present the resulting angular power spectrum coefficients with cosmic variance.
-In addition, we will also predict resolvable individual GW sources for future CPTA and SKA-PTA and show their statistical properties.
+In addition, we study the two dimensional angular distributions of GW sources with the SMBBHs that we constructed in the observable universe, and present the resulting angular power spectrum coefficients and angular two-point correlation functions.
+We also predict resolvable individual GW sources for future CPTA and SKA-PTA, and show their statistical properties.
 Finally, we will also make an estimation on how gravitational lensing effect will affect all of our calculational results.